-As an end-of-life doula, I assist with funerals, memorial services and so much more.
+As an end-of-life doula, I assist with funerals, memorial services and more.
 These gatherings of loved ones come with a variety of comforting traditions and no two ceremonies are alike.
+During the pandemic, attending services in person hasn’t been much of an option.
+Let’s bring them back to life.
+Why should we have funerals and memorial services?
+They’re important for many reasons.

-The internet has helped during an otherwise difficult and isolating year.
+The internet has helped during an otherwise difficult and isolating few years.
 But it can only do so much.

 As society re-opens, some of us are still in a remote mindset.
 A recent funeral service had more attendees online than in person.